gve-sw/gve_devnet_iosxe_interface_uptime_report/README.md

     pip3 install -r requirements.txt
     ```

-7. Add the IP address, username and password that you collected in the Prerequisites section in a testbed file (see the example_testbed file as reference).
+7. Add the DNA Center IP address, username, and password, as well as the devices' enable username and password that you collected in the Prerequisites section in the .env file.
+The testbed file is automatically populated based on the DNAC inventory and provided information.

     ```
-    devices:
-        cat9k_1:
-            type: switch
-            os: iosxe
-            platform: cat9k
-            credentials:
-                default:
-                    username: <Add username of swithc>
-                    password: <Add password of swithc>
-            connections:
-                cli:
-                    protocol: ssh
-                    ip: <Add ip of switch>
-    ```

-8. Add the DNA Center IP address, username, and password that you collected in the Prerequisites section, and the name of the testbed in the .env file.

-    ```
-    TESTBED_FILENAME=sample_testbed.yaml

     DNAC_USERNAME="<Add username of DNA Center>"
     DNAC_PASSWORD="<Add password of DNA Center>"
     DNAC_BASE_URL="<Add url for DNA Center instance e.g. https://xx.xx.xx.xx>"

+    ENABLE_USERNAME="<Enable username of the devices>"
+    ENABLE_PASSWORD="<Enable password of the devices>"
     ```

 > Note: Mac OS hides the .env file in the finder by default.
 View the demo folder for example with your preferred IDE to make the file visible.

 ## Usage

-10. Run the script:
+8. Run the script:

 ```python3 app.py```